-Any party may appeal the decision of the decision maker regarding a complaint.
+Any party may appeal the decision of the decision maker.
 An appeal from the provost's decision regarding a faculty member is made to the president; an appeal from a dean's decision regarding a trainee or student is made to the provost; and an appeal from the associate vice president for human resources' decision regarding a staff member is made to the vice president for human resources and administration.
-The appeal must be in writing and received by the secretary within five days of the decision.
+The appeal must be in writing and received by the Secretary within five days of the decision.
 The only grounds for appeal are (i) procedural error that prevented the hearing panel or the decision maker from judging the matter fairly, or (ii) the discovery of facts that were not reasonably available to the appealing party prior to the UWC hearing and that support or refute the allegation of sexual misconduct.

-The secretary will provide a copy of the appeal to the other party.
-If the other party wishes to respond, he or she must do so in writing to the secretary within five days after receiving the appeal.
+The Secretary will provide a copy of the appeal to the other party.
+If the other party wishes to respond, that party must do so in writing to the Secretary within five days after receiving the appeal.
 Within 14 days after receiving the appeal, the president, provost, or vice president will provide a written appeal decision to the parties.
 If the appeal is granted, the matter will be returned to the hearing panel for reconsideration.
-In his or her decision, the president, provost, or vice president may give the hearing panel instructions regarding the nature and extent of its reconsideration.
+In the decision, the president, provost, or vice president may give the hearing panel instructions regarding the nature and extent of its reconsideration.
 The hearing panel will act promptly to reconsider the matter and will issue a revised report to the decision maker.
-The decision maker will promptly issue a new decision, which is not subject to appeal.
-[23]
+The decision maker may consult with the chair of the panel regarding the panel's revised report.
+In addition, if the decision maker contemplates modifying or rejecting some or all of the panel's conclusions or recommendations, the decision maker shall meet with a majority of the members of the panel and the individual that granted the appeal (president, provost, or vice president) to discuss the proposed decision.
+The decision maker will promptly issue a new decision, which is final.